Polynomial T-depth Quantum Solvability of Noisy Binary Linear Problem: From Quantum-Sample Preparation to Main Computation: Analysis (III): Number of repetitions .

 where the former is acquired from the majority-voting condition in Eq.~(\ref{eq:mvote_condi}), and the latter is derived using $\epsilon' = \epsilon P_S \ge \epsilon P_{S,\text{inf}}$ and Eq.~(\ref{eq:epsilon_condi}). \end{estimation}

-Note that ${\cal P}_{\ket{\psi}}$ boots up only when ${\cal P}_A$ runs with a single usage of $\ket{\psi}$, and it is straightforward that $S$ corresponds to the quantum-sample complexity.
-Accordingly, {\bf RE}~\ref{est:S_res} shows that the reduction in complexity depends on the size of the superposition, that is, $\abs{\mathfrak{S}} = 2^q$.
-For example, if we use the fullest (exponential-scale) superposition of the sample with $\abs{\mathfrak{S}} = 2^n$ (or equivalently, $q = n$), $S$ becomes $O(\epsilon^{-2} \abs{2\eta - t}^{-4} \ln{\delta^{-1}})$, which is consistent with the results of Refs.~\cite{Cross2015,Grilo2019}.
-By contrast, the opposite extreme case can also be considered, that is, using a non-superposed sample $\ket{\psi}=\ket{\mathbf{a}}\ket{b_\mathbf{a}}$ with $\abs{\mathfrak{S}}=1$ (or equivalently, $q = 0$), which still allows quantum parallelism to be processed by the BV kernel.
-However, in this case, $P_S$ becomes exponentially small with $n$ [ Eq.~(\ref{eq:lower_b_ps})] and is negligible (based on the definition [{\bf D}]).
-Thus, a majority-voting condition cannot be established.
-Moreover, the order of $q$ is at least $O(\log_2{n})$~\footnote{If $q = O(\log_2{n})$, the polynomial quantum-sample complexity cannot be achieved, that is, $S = O(4^{n-\log{n}})$.}.
+Note that ${\cal P}_{\ket{\psi}}$ boots up only when ${\cal P}_A$ runs with a single use of $\ket{\psi}$, and it is straightforward to determine that $S$ corresponds to the quantum-sample complexity.
+Accordingly, {\bf RE}~\ref{est:S_res} shows that the reduction in the complexity depends on the size of the superposition, that is, $\abs{\mathfrak{R}} = 2^q$.
+For example, if we use the fullest (exponential-scale) superposition of the sample with $\abs{\mathfrak{R}} = \abs{\mathfrak{S}} = 2^n$ (or equivalently, $q = n$), $S$ becomes $O(\epsilon^{-2} \abs{2\eta - t}^{-4} \ln{\delta^{-1}})$, which is consistent with the results of Ref.~\cite{Cross2015}.
+The opposite extreme case can also be considered, that is, using a non-superposed sample $\ket{\psi}=\ket{\mathbf{a}}\ket{b_\mathbf{a}}$ with $\abs{\mathfrak{R}}=1$ (or equivalently, $q = 0$), which still allows quantum parallelism to be processed by the BV kernel.
+However, in this case, $P_S$ becomes exponentially small with $n$ [ Eq.~(\ref{eq:lower_b_ps})] and is therefore negligible (based on the definition [{\bf D}]).
+Hence, a majority-voting condition cannot be established.
+Moreover, the order of $q$ is at least $O(\log_2{n})$.
+Note that if $q = O(\log_2{n})$, the polynomial quantum-sample complexity cannot be achieved, that is, $S = O(4^{n-\log{n}})$.

-{\em Results.}---The results of {\bf RE}~\ref{est:qram_res},~\ref{est:alg_res}, and~\ref{est:S_res} can draw the following conclusion: The cost $C$, defined in Eq.~(\ref{eq:cost}), can be a polynomial for the problem size $n$.
-To achieve this, however, the amount of superposed samples in $\ket{\psi}$ should be exponentially large with $n$; thus, $\abs{\mathfrak{S}}$ must be $O(2^n)$ with $q = O(n)$.
-This suggests an exponential scale of the circuit width ({\bf RE}~\ref{est:qram_res}).
-If the superposition size of $\ket{\psi}$ is small, for example, if $\abs{\mathfrak{S}} = O(n)$ (or $q=O(\log{n})$), the polynomial scaling of $C$ will be impractical, whereas the number of logical qubits can be polynomial in $n$.

-Another emerging insight is the possibility of a depth-versus-width trade-off in NBLP.
-In our study, such a trade-off is specified by {\bf RE}~\ref{est:qram_res} and {\bf RE}~\ref{est:S_res}.
-If this trade-off is intrinsic to the NBLP, the quantum solvability may be limited.
-We provide some technical details of this in the Supplementary Material.